Ayfri/Kore/website/src/jsMain/resources/markdown/doc/advanced/Bindings.md

 	// Call a function from the imported datapack function(VanillaRefresh.Functions.MAIN_TICK)

-	// Reference a loot table
+	// Reference a loot table (see Commands for loot usage) loot(VanillaRefresh.LootTables.BLOCKS.IRON_ORE)
-	loot(VanillaRefresh.LootTables.BLOCKS.IRON_ORE)
 }
 ```

+For more on using commands with imported resources, see [Commands](../commands/commands).

 If the datapack uses multiple namespaces, they are nested: